fchagua/finHelp/README.md

 Packages to install: MS.Extensions.Identity.Core, MS.AspNETCore.Identity.EntityFrameworkCore, and MS.AspNetCore.Authentication.JwtBearer

 Identity will provide IdentityUser class with Password, Email, Bio.
 You can extend the class later on if needed.

+UserManager will help manage username and passwords for account login